Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 What Does Mold in a Humidifier Look Like?

-The signs of mold in the inner compartments of a humidifier, including the water tanks, filters, and other removable parts, include:
+The signs of mold in the water reservoir and pipes of a humidifier, include:

 Temperature and Relative Humidity Effects on Mold Growth